Who we are

 From a start up to a relatively young oil-producing company, our focus was initially on the exploration side of the energy (oil and gas) industry, with asset acquisitions, exploration and appraisal of the acquired assets.

-Our evolution to a relatively young, independent, oil-producing company occurred on the 21st of October 2020 -amidst the Covid-19 pandemic and with no lost-time incidence-, when we commenced oil production from the Anyala Field in OML 83, ramping up to 40,000 bopd (barrels of oil per day) production plateau in Q1 2021.
+Our mark as a relatively young, independent, oil-producing company was made on the 21st of October 2020 (during the Covid-19 pandemic and with no lost-time incidence), when we commenced oil production from the Anyala Field in OML 83.
+We have since ramped up production with a 40,000 bopd (barrels of oil per day) production plateau attained since Q1 2021.
 This establishes our organisation as a fully-fledged exploration and production company operating in Nigeria.

 As an organisation, we are fully committed to our aspiration to be the leading Nigerian independent integrated execution vehicle, focused on developing and operating a portfolio of upstream oil and gas assets, with a shallow offshore focus, now and in the future.